 Before working on a new document, you should always save the document currently in memory to a disk and then erase memory (unless you want to combine the new document with the document contained in memory).
+What you do ...

 [N] erases the text in the computer's memory and clears the display.